Hong Seong-chan

-Hong Seong-chan (born 30 June 1997) is a South Korean tennis player.
-Hong has a career high ATP singles ranking of world No. 141 achieved on 9 September 2024 and a doubles ranking of No. 359 achieved on 16 January 2023.
-He is the current Korean No. 1 singles player.
+Hong Seong-chan (홍성찬, born 30 June 1997) is a South Korean tennis player.
+Hong has a career high ATP singles ranking of world No. 139 achieved on 26 September 2024 and a doubles ranking of No. 359 achieved on 16 January 2023.
+He is the former Korean No. 1 singles player.

 Since 2015, Hong has been a member of the South Korean Davis Cup team.

 Career

 Juniors

 Hong reached the final of the 2015 Australian Open junior championships, falling to top seed Roman Safiullin in the final.

 Hong had a career high junior ranking of No. 3.

 2022: Maiden Challenger title

 He lifted his maiden trophy at the 2022 Matsuyama Challenger.

 2023–2024: Masters debut, Three Challenger finals, top 150

 He reached the last round of qualifying at the 2023 Rolex Shanghai Masters.

 Ranked No. 227, he qualified for the 2024 BNP Paribas Open having entered the qualifying competition as an alternate after Yosuke Watanuki‘s withdrawal, making his Masters debut.

 Ranked No. 175 he qualified for the ATP 500 Citi DC Open in Washington and defeated Adam Walton and upset third seed Karen Khachanov, for his first top 30 win.

 Following semifinal showing at the 2024 International Challenger Zhangjiagang, he reached the top 150 at world No. 141 on 9 September 2024.